 In 1944, work resumed under the direction of architects Francesc Quintana, Isidre Puig i Boada and Lluís Bonet i Garí, and they carried out this difficult task.
 Jaume Busquets did a real work of sculpture.
 Josep Maria Subirachs brought a new contemporary style to the statues of the Sagrada Familia in 1986, which can be found on the façade of the Nativity of Gaudí.

 Nativity facade with the Arc de Chaînette structure.

 The Sagrada Família was consecrated on November 7, 2010 by Pope Benedict XVI and became a Minor Basilica.
 On October 18, 2018, after 136 years, the Basilica of the Sagrada Família finally obtained its building permit from the Barcelona City Council.
 Completion of the works planned for 2026 to celebrate the centenary of Antoni Gaudí’s death, however, the finishing touches will certainly continue until 2032.

 With your ticket, you will have access to the Sagrada Família as well as the Gaudí Museum and the construction laboratory.
 Access to the towers is extra.

 To know before visiting:

-It is important to book your ticket-cut-file because visits are limited to a quota of entries.
+It is important to book your skip the lines ticket because visits are limited to a quota of entries.
 A time slot is defined, please respect your arrival time.
-After the purchase of the Sagrada Familia ticket, it is neither modifiable nor refundable.
+After the purchase of the Sagrada Família ticket, it is neither modifiable nor refundable.